mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 The trip was a test for how TinyPilot functions without me, and it went _mostly_ well.
 Orders went out on time and users received normal support.

-My longest vacation from TinyPilot (as in not checking TinyPilot emails at all) was previously five days, and this was 11.
-And I was following it up with another week on the road with inconsistent Internet access.
+My longest vacation from TinyPilot (as in not checking TinyPilot emails at all) was previously five days, and this was 11, followed by another week on the road with inconsistent Internet access.

 ### For the local staff

-The fulfillment team stayed on top of orders, but they were working at nearly their capacity.
-We're still catching up on the [switch to a new product](/retrospectives/2023/02/#getting-metal-cases-in-the-nick-of-time), which takes 30% longer to assemble.
+The fulfillment team stayed on top of orders, but they were working nearly at capacity.
+We're still catching up on the [switch to the Voyager 2a](/retrospectives/2023/02/#getting-metal-cases-in-the-nick-of-time), which takes 30% longer to assemble.
 For the first time, we're allowing users to trade-in old devices for a discount, which adds load to the fulfillment team.
 [Our office situation](#are-you-the-tinypilot-guy) certainly didn't help matters.

 So, fulfillment was fine, but we had less breathng room than I'd like.
 If someone had gotten sick for a few days, we'd have struggled.